enasequence/dca-analysis-tools/ena_analysis_duplicates_scanner/readme.md

 2. List of accessions to be cancelled ( *if exist*)
 3. List of accessions to be suppressed (*if exist*)

->Note: The tool send the recent submission out of the duplicates to be suppressed/ cancelled except if the duplicates contains both private and public status, then it will cancel the private analysis regardless of the submission date
+>Note: The tool send the most recent submission out of the duplicates to be suppressed/ cancelled except if the duplicates contains both private and public status, then it will cancel the private analysis regardless of the submission date
 ## Getting Started

 `This script needs to be run through the VPN`